 While the adult cows naturally handle cooler temperatures, farmers take extra precautions to keep the calves as warm and comfortable as possible.
 Dairy calves may reside in their own individual hutch or in a calf barn that is draft–free to block the wind and protect them from the snow.
 Keeping plenty of dry straw bedding is also crucial in keeping calves warm.

 Many farms use calf jackets to help calves conserve heat.
 These are washable jackets that are fitted to go across the calf’s back and fasten around their back legs with a Velcro snap around their neck.
 This would be no different than people putting on their jackets before going outside!
-Dairy farmer Johanna Laggis, at Laggis Brothers Farm actually collects blankets from her home and local community and makes calf jackets herself!
+Dairy farmer Johanna Laggis, at Laggis Farm LLC actually collects blankets from her home and local community and makes calf jackets herself!
 One of the jackets was made from a penguin fleece that kept her daughter warm when she was in the hospital as a baby.
 These calves are truly loved!
 Watch this awesome news story about Johanna’s special calf jackets!

 A few other cold weather tidbits (thanks to our quick review of The Farm and Ranch Guide!):